Sevyls/latex-formulas-mobi-converter/README.md

 * LaTeX which results in MathML-Elements of munder, mover or similar
 * Dynamically sized brackets, braces, parantheses etc., over- or underlines will not be rendered correctly

-### Configuration issues

-* Executable parameters don't work (pandoc, kindlegen), you have to make them available in your system's PATH.

 ## Trademark Notice
 Amazon, Kindle, Fire and all related logos are trademarks of Amazon.com, Inc. or its affiliates.